Mottlly/SeekitStart/README.md

 >
 >> Richard Edwardes in *The Paradise of Dainty Devices*, 1576

-### The goal of this project will be to build a simple HTML, CSS, and JavaScript based pantry tracker, in order to assist the user in identifying *about-to-spoil* items and guide their weekly food consumption.
+### The goal of this project will be to build a simple HTML, CSS, and JavaScript based pantry tracker[^1], in order to assist the user in identifying *about-to-spoil* items and guide their weekly food consumption.
 See below for an ultra simple outline of the intended result:

+[1^]: With the keen and diligent instruction of my coach, Cory Loughen.
+Thanks Cory!

 ![my first shitty attempt at a figma design!](/Assets/images/seekit1.png)